alphagov/govuk-rfcs/rfc-156-auto-merge-internal-prs.md

 Bank Holidays are typically Mondays or Fridays, so we could restrict Dependabot's configuration further, to only raise Dependabot PRs between Tuesday and Thursday.
 However, this would introduce unnecessary delays for sometimes very important (security) fixes, and also glosses over the fact that some Bank Holidays around Christmas might fall on a different weekday.

-Therefore, we propose writing an additional `validate_not_a_bank_holiday` step into the auto-merge GitHub Action, which will use [GOV.UK's Bank Holidays API][bank-holidays-api] to ensure that the current date is not a bank holiday.
+Therefore, we propose writing an additional "validate this is not a bank holiday" step into the auto-merge process, which will use [GOV.UK's Bank Holidays API][bank-holidays-api] to ensure that the current date is not a bank holiday.
 If, for example, Dependabot runs on a Monday that happens to also be a Bank Holiday, the auto-merge would not happen and a developer would need to merge the PR manually at a later date.

 [bank-holidays-api]: https://www.gov.uk/bank-holidays.json
 [dependabot-configure-timing]: https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file#scheduletime